Skip to main content

 Does GABA help with Anxiety-Related Sleep Problems?

 Based on 7 studies with 0 participants, there is moderate evidence from clinical studies that GABA may support Anxiety-Related Sleep Problems management.
-Our evidence grade is B (Moderate).
+Our evidence grade is B (Good Evidence).

 How much GABA should I take for Anxiety-Related Sleep Problems?